Top 150 Frequently Asked Core Java Interview Question

 Abstract Class Interfaces

-An abstract class can provide complete, default code and/or just the details that have to be overridden in Java.
-An interface is not able to provide any code at all, just the signature In the case of an abstract class, a class may extend one abstract class only.
+An abstract class can provide complete, default code or just the details that have to be overridden in Java.
+An interface is not able to provide any code at all, just the signature.
+In the case of an abstract class, a class may extend one abstract class only.

 61. What do you mean by Access Modifier?

 Answer: Java provides the access modifiers to set the access levels for the different elements like classes, variables, methods and constructors.
-When there is no accessibility modifier is specified a member has package or default accessibility.
 In Java we can say that access modifiers are the special keywords that are used to restrict the access of a class, constructor, data member and method in another class.
 Java supports four types of the access modifiers:

 62. What is protected access modifier?